Harvindsokhal/HP-Full-Stack-JavaScript-Technical-Challenge/Task 1/ExpressApp/README.md

-# Getting Started with Create React App
+# Express App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

-In the project directory, you can run:
+First run the express server which is located in the server folder:

+### `node index.js`

+Then run the express app which is created with react and can be ran with:

 ### `npm start`

-Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.